 But of course, it’s in a dog’s nature to bark.
 They enjoy barking!

-They will bark when they want something, when they are playing, establishing a territory and even when they are frightened or when they are just saying "Hi!"
+Dogs bark when they want something or while playing, establishing a territory, and even when they are frightened or when they are just saying "Hi!"

 But why do dogs bark?